-The first Germantown Horse Show was held in 1947 at a new privately owned show ring and barn located at present-day 7930 Poplar Pike.
-Three gentlemen from Jackson, TN were invited to manage and participate in the show: Emmet Guy as show manager and announcer, and Jimmy Exum and Haskell Belew as hunter/jumper exhibitors.
-Out-of-town guests called for hospitality, so a square dance was held in the loft of the barn the night before the show — the first Exhibitors Party.
+The first Germantown Horse Show was held in 1947 at a new privately-owned show ring and barn located at present-day 7930 Poplar Pike.
+Three gentlemen from Jackson, Tennessee were invited to manage and participate in the show: Emmet Guy as show manager and announcer, and Jimmy Exum and Haskell Belew as hunter/jumper exhibitors.
+Out-of-town guests called for hospitality, so a square dance was held in the loft of the barn the night before the show — the first exhibitors’ party.
 Traditions were being established, and the dream was taking shape.

-Local merchants, friends, and many businesses in Memphis placed ads and “compliments” in the 36-page program.
+Local merchants, friends, and many businesses in Memphis placed ads in the 36-page program.
 Some space was used to explain the sport of fox hunting, to encourage the participation of children, and to welcome exhibitors.
-One quarter page advertised: “Germantown, TN founded in 1836: 16 miles to Memphis, the Cotton Metropolis of the Americas, a city of 343,000 well satisfied citizenry.”
+One quarter page advertised: “Germantown, Tennessee founded in 1836: 16 miles to Memphis, the Cotton Metropolis of the Americas, a city of 343,000 well satisfied citizenry.”

 After the conclusion of a very successful 1948 show, the Horse Show Committee from both the Hunt Club and the Civic Club agreed that benefiting a charity would increase public interest and participation.
 Gailor Hall for Boys (later called Boys Town) was designated as the recipient of proceeds from the 1949 show.

-Newspaper accounts from the 1949 show say that 5,000 people were expected at the May 21st evening show, and 140 horses from six states were on hand to compete.
-The show was delayed by rain—another tradition established—but nonetheless, it continued, and Paul Raines won three blue ribbons.
-The delay did not dampen enthusiasm for food and drink, and the Civic Club concession stands did such good business that the decision was made to abandon their annual Germantown Carnival in order to concentrate all efforts on concessions for the proposed annual horse show.
+The delay did not dampen enthusiasm for food and drink and the Civic Club concession stands did such good business that the decision was made to abandon their annual Germantown Carnival in order to concentrate all efforts on concessions for the proposed annual horse show.

-By the 1950 show, newspapers were reporting that the Germantown Charity Horse Show Association had been formed and was chartered by the state.
-Oak Grove Hunt Club and the Germantown Civic Club each elected five members to be Directors of the Horse Show Association.
+By the 1950 show, the Germantown Charity Horse Show Association had been chartered by the state.
+Oak Grove Hunt Club and the Germantown Civic Club each elected five members to be directors of the Horse Show Association.
 These ten directors would choose an eleventh member.